yanvow/adhd_ds/index.md

 Show time lines revenue and ratings for all movies over time

 The movie industry has boomed in the 80's and only been rising since then.
-Going back to the beginning of this data story, we have identified the most common movie arcs in every genre.
-This can lead us a little closer to finding the best movie arc of the genre.

-show most rated arc per genre

-Much has changed over the years and so did cinema.
-But did the story change too?

-show clusters over time

 #### What is the effect of the positive/negative emotions on the success of the movie, do movies that are predominently positive (more than 50% of the lines are positive) have a higher IMDB rating? or is the opposite effect true? and do the observed effect vary per genre?